PEN/Diamonstein-Spielvogel Award for the Art of the Essay

 • Individual essays may have been previously published in magazines, journals, or anthologies.

-• If you submit a book for this award, you may not submit it for any additional PEN America Literary Award, with the exception of the PEN Open Book Award.
-Please note that the PEN/Faulkner Award is not considered a PEN America Literary Award.
+• Books submitted for this award may not be submitted for any additional PEN America Literary Awards, with the exception of the PEN Open Book Award.
+Please note that the PEN/Faulkner and PEN/Hemingway Awards are not considered PEN America Literary Awards.

 Submission Guidelines